 7.1 IMS Session Control

-The IMS multimedia telephony communication enhanced to support Data Channel applications can support different types of media, including IMS Data Channel media specified in 3GPP TS 24.116 [4] in addition to media types listed in 3GPP TS 22.173 [8].
-The session control procedures for the different media types shall be in accordance with 3GPP TS 24.229 [9], 3GPP TS 24.173 [10] and clause 9 in this specification.
+The IMS multimedia telephony communication enhanced to support data channel applications can support different types of media, including IMS data channel media specified in 3GPP TS 24.116 [4] in addition to MMTel media types listed in 3GPP TS 22.173 [8].
+The session control procedures for the different media types shall be in accordance with 3GPP TS 24.229 [9], 3GPP TS 24.173 [10] and clause 9.